Troy J. Doucet, Esq

 Troy is a member of the Central Ohio Association for Justice, and is a member of the American Bar Association, Ohio State Bar Association, Columbus Bar Association, Ohio Association for Justice, and the American Association for Justice.
 He is licensed to practice law in all Ohio state courts and Ohio’s federal courts, The United States District Courts for the Northern and Southern Districts of Ohio, the federal Sixth Circuit Court of Appeals, and the Supreme Court of the United States.

 Troy has been named a Rising Star by Super Lawyers magazine since 2014.
 He won their national Pro Bono award in 2014 too.
 He has an AV Preeminent Rating from Martindale Hubble, and was recently named a Top 100 High Stakes Litigator for Ohio.
-He ran for State Representative for Ohio's 21st District in 2018.
+He ran for State Representative for Ohio's 21st District in 2018 and for State Senate in 2020.

 Marais v.
 Chase Home Finance, LLC, 736 F.3d 711 (6th Cir.
 2013) – This seminal decision under the Real Estate Settlement Procedures Act created 6th Circuit precedent regarding a borrower’s ability to maintain a claim under RESPA.